MatthewVanG/AMC-OWMVG/README.md

 Next the user must use a pip installation of the program
 > pip install AMC-OWMVG

-Once the terminal has confirmed installation, the user must run the main script in the terminal.
+Once the terminal has confirmed installation, the user must make a python file and fill it with the following code.
+Then they execute their python file using either a terminal or IDE.
+>    import AMCowmvg as AMC
-> python run.py
+>    AMC.runApp()

 This will produce a few lines of response including a website link, the user should copy and paste this into their browser.